thansen0/seabed-sim-chrono/README.md

  - load in different shaped rigid object

 Possible future tasks?
- - see if there's a better way to add things other than dropping them (rocks aren't dropped onto a surface lol)
+ - see if there's a better way to add things other than dropping them (polymetallic nodules aren't dropped onto a surface)

 ## Install

 This project (so far at least) uses project chrono version 9, and uses the components VSG and Multicore.
 You will have to set

 ```
-set(Chrono_DIR "/home/thomas/Code/seabed_sim/chrono/build/cmake")
+set(Chrono_DIR "$ENV{HOME}/Code/seabed_sim/chrono/build/cmake")
 ```

 In your cmake to match wherever you have chrono installed/set up.
 Further when you build chrono you will likely have to configure VSG, and when doing that I highly recommend using the VSG setup script in Chrono, and specifically using the script in the chrono version you use.